If you’re looking for the best things to do in Naxos you’ve come to the place.

 Still wondering what to do in Naxos?
 A little further south from Agios Prokopios beach is Plaka Beach.
 Plaka beach used to be a complete nudist beach but now is enjoyed by all.

-Plaka beach extends for 4 kilometres, meaning you can find some peace and quiet even in the busy Greek summers.
+Plaka beach extends for 4 kilometers, meaning you can find some peace and quiet even in the busy Greek summers.

 12. Temple of Demeter (Temple of Sangri)